Cliffwood Beach, New Jersey: History

-It was featured in Weird NJ magazine's Issue #28.
+The community was featured in Weird NJ magazine's Issue #28.
 The article, "Cliffwood Beach: A Forgotten Resort", recounted the abrupt manner in which the town was forgotten.

 Nothing remains of any of the boardwalk amusements except for the large swimming pool, which lies abandoned and filled with debris.

-On August 8, 2017, the township opened the beachfront Veterans Park, which includes a pirate-ship themed spray park for all ages; two pirate themed playgrounds, one for kids 2-5 and the other 5–12; a picnic grove with shade, a multi-purpose field for little league, softball, and soccer; a kayak and small water craft launch; a gazebo/band shell; a flagpole and War Veteran's Memorial Monument; and a restroom/equipment/storage building.
+On August 8, 2017, the Aberdeen Township opened the beachfront Veterans Park, which includes a pirate-ship themed spray park for all ages; two pirate-themed playgrounds, one for kids ages 2–5 and the other 5–12; a picnic grove with shade, a multi-purpose field for Little League baseball, softball, and soccer; a kayak and small watercraft launch; a gazebo/band shell; a flagpole and war veterans' memorial monument; and a restroom/equipment/storage building.

-On July 19, 2018, the township completed and opened the Aberdeen Sea Walk, a half-mile trail that primarily runs along the original damaged seawall, and it features 9 fishing outcrops, 15 outlooks, several benches, and a gazebo.
+On July 19, 2018, the township completed and opened the Aberdeen Sea Walk, a half-mile trail that primarily runs along the original damaged seawall.
+It features nine fishing outcrops, 15 outlooks, several benches, and a gazebo.
 There are 38 LED pathway lights as well as several security cameras to prevent vandalism.
 A five-foot teak boardwalk outlet path was added by the gazebo to the beach.
-The project fully connected Beach Dr. and Lakeshore Dr., creating the first fully connected recreational infrastructure for the first time in decades.
+The project fully connected Beach Drive and Lakeshore Drive, creating the first fully connected recreational infrastructure for the first time in decades.

 Geography

+Cliffwood Beach is in northern Monmouth County, in the northernmost part of Aberdeen Township.
+It lies north of Route 35 and is bounded by Keyport on the east and Laurence Harbor in Middlesex County on the west.
+The community faces Raritan Bay, including a portion of Keyport Harbor, and Matawan Creek separates Cliffwood Beach from Keyport.
+To the west, the beach continues as Raritan Bay Beach and Seidler Beach into Old Bridge Township in Middlesex County.
+The counties are separated by Whale Creek, which is spanned near the bayfront by a concrete bridge.